Handy Library Manager

 • The sample window displays two level sort definition for the library main catalog.
 The TITLE is a primary sort field, and the AUTHOR is the secondary sort field.

-Quick sorting commands let you define a new order with data fields that are displayed on the grid.
+These quick sorting commands enable you to establish a new order based on any of the data fields visible in the grid.

 Copyright © 2024 · All Rights Reserved · PrimaSoft PC